 At the time of preparing this report, the COVID-19 virus pandemic is having a major impact on populations and organisations across the world.
 As we write, confirmed cases of the virus have been recorded in 187 countries.
 With the global crisis still unfolding, it is impossible to predict the extent of the disruption the virus will cause over the months and years to come.
 For many people what was considered normal just a few weeks ago has changed unrecognisably, both in their personal and working lives.

-Amongst the economically hardest hit are the SMEs that are the subject of this report, a fact which has prompted governments of all persuasion to step in with unprecedented measures to support small companies – ranging from soft loans, tax holidays, and even paying employees’ salaries.
-On a regional level this has been reflected in many of the regulators and authorities taking active steps to lessen the impact on small businesses; many of the UAE freezones for example are reducing licence fees and waiving late renewal penalties.
+Amongst the hardest hit economically are the SMEs that are the subject of this report, a fact which has prompted governments of all persuasion to step in with unprecedented measures to support small companies – ranging from soft loans, tax holidays, and even paying employee salaries.
+On a regional level, this has been reflected in many of the regulators and authorities taking active steps to lessen the impact on small businesses; many of the UAE free zones for example are reducing license fees and waiving late renewal penalties.